Lavi Crain: 2025

 In July, she competed at the 2025 U.S. Classic, where she won gold on vault, balance beam, and in the all-around, and silver on uneven bars.
 As a result, she was named to team USA's roster for the 2025 Junior Pan American Games.
 At the Junior Pan American Games she helped team USA win gold in the team event.
 She advanced to the vault final in second with a score of 13.425.
 During the event finals she finished in seventh place with a score of 12.333.

 On October 15, 2025, she was selected to represent the United States at the 2025 Junior World Championships, alongside Charleigh Bullock and Caroline Moreau.
+She helped team USA win bronze in the team event and qualified for the all-around, vault, and uneven bars event finals.
+During the all-around final Crain finished fourth, tying Kayla DiCello and Jayla Hang's highest all-around placement of an American athlete at the Junior World Championships.
+During event finals Crain won gold on vault, becoming the second American to win a title at the Junior World Championships after DiCello won gold on the same apparatus in 2019.
+She finished eighth on uneven bars.